-If you make a complaint referral, a complaints record will be created.
+If you make a complaint referral, we will create a complaints record.
 This will include your identity and contact data as the complainant.
-If your complaint is about an individual, then other personal information required will be identity and contact data about that person.
+If your complaint is about an individual, then we will require other personal information about that person.

-Personal information provided as part of a complaint referral is only used to process the complaint but may be shared with HM Land Registry or other Government departments (for example, the Information Commissioner’s Office) during investigations or to comply with other statutory obligations, for example, the Freedom of Information Act.
+The personal information that you provide as part of a complaint referral is only used to process the complaint.
+However we may share that information with HM Land Registry or other Government departments (for example, the Information Commissioner’s Office) during investigations or to comply with other statutory obligations, for example, the Freedom of Information Act.

 In dealing with all complaints against HM Land Registry, we will disclose your identity as the complainant to the Agency.
 This is inevitable where, for example, we will need to ask for information from HM Land Registry about its dealings with you.
 We are not able to handle a complaint on an anonymous basis.

-Electronic complaint records are kept for 10 years.
-Documentary records are destroyed after conclusion of the complaint referral.
+Our electronic complaint records are kept for 10 years.
+We destroy all documentary records after the conclusion of the complaint referral.
 We do not publicly identify any complainants to third parties.
-Information from complaint records is not publicly available.
+Our information from complaint records is not publicly available.